junxit/us-congress-bills-117/metadata.md

 - 2022-02-01 — Placed on the Union Calendar, Calendar No. 173.
 - 2022-02-01 — Reported by the Committee on Homeland Security.
 H. Rept.
 117-240.
 - 2022-02-01 — Reported by the Committee on Homeland Security.
 H. Rept.
 117-240.
+- 2022-03-07 — Considered under suspension of the rules. (consideration: CR H1307-1308)
+- 2022-03-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5615.
+- 2022-03-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-03-07 — Mrs. Demings moved to suspend the rules and pass the bill.
+- 2022-03-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1307-1308)
+- 2022-03-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1307-1308)